What should you do after reserving a new-build?

 With the reservation made, things just got a lot more exciting and real.
 Yet before you can start dreaming about colour schemes or new sofas, it’s time to take some definite actions to get the homebuying process moving.

 Once you’ve reserved your home, you’ll need to secure your mortgage.
 If you already have a mortgage-in-principle (and you’re happy to proceed with the same lender) go back to the lender to secure a formal mortgage offer.
 You’ll need to have your mortgage application accepted before you can proceed to the next step.

 2. Hire a solicitor or conveyancer

-3. Get ready to exchange contracts
+3. Prepare your deposit and get ready to exchange

-Once you have exchanged contracts, you are now legally committed to the property.
-When exchanging contracts you should also agree a completion date with the developer.
-This will help you to plan your move in date.
+Once you have exchanged contracts, you are legally committed to buying the property.
+When exchanging contracts, you should also agree a completion date with the developer which will help you with planning your move-in date.

-On the date of completion you finally become the legal owner of your new home.
-The full cost of the property is then transferred from your solicitor to the seller.
-Then the keys are yours and you can move into your brand new house.
-This is when you can start to plan what your home will look like.
-Look to platforms such as Pinterest for great ideas on how to decorate your home.
-Or for new build inspiration, David Wilson Homes have a selection of articles dedicated to the latest interior trends, tips and tricks and new build advice.
-Find advice and inspiration here.
+If you’ve managed to resist to this point, now you’re in you can really start thinking about what your home will look like.
+Explore platforms such as Pinterest for ideas on how to decorate your home.
+Or for new-build inspiration, David Wilson Homes has a selection of articles dedicated to the latest interior trends, tips and tricks and advice.
+Find inspiration here.

 Are you looking for your perfect new-build?
 David Wilson Homes offers a range of quality-built family homes in a variety of desirable locations.
 Why not see if you can find your dream home today?